davidly/ntvao/README.md

 # ntvao
 NT Virtual Apple One.
-Apple 1 emulator for Windows, MacOS, and Linux.
+Apple 1 emulator for Windows, MacOS, Linux, and real-mode 8086 DOS.

 This app (like many others!) emulates an Apple 1.
 To invoke it in that mode, run ntvao with no arguments.